craigmr/craigmr.github.io/resume.md

   * Wrote a greenfield text messaging application in Angular 1 base off the prototype.
 The current application is still running in production after 4 years.
   * Upgraded legacy long polling service in prototype to websockets for higher realtime reliablity.
   * Improved load time using minification, cdns, long caching policies, local storage, application cache, and chunked modules to keep revisit load times around 1 second and initial visits to less than 7 seconds.

+* *Eyewonder, Software Engineer*
+  * Developed a VAST/VPAID compilant Flex framework to integrate into publisher's video player.
+  * Integrated the framework into ABC, CBS, MSN, MTV, Comedy Centeral, and Pandora Radio's video players.
+  * Video advertising went from proof of concept to 2nd highest revenue for the company.

 ## Current Stack ##